 Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

-I enjoy following the Open Racing held here in Great Britain & Ireland and have always been a keen collector of greyhound memorabilia, mainly old race programmes!
-I've also attended dog meetings in America and Australia.
+I have been going greyhound racing in London and the South East for over 50 years and enjoy following the Open Racing dog scene held here in Great Britain & Ireland.
+I'm a keen collector of greyhound memorabilia, mainly old race programmes! and have in the past attended race meetings in America and Australia.

-In this article, I explain how to predict races by downloading Greyhound Predictor v2.0 Software however, GREYHOUND PREDICTOR unlike other video games? takes into account the most relevant greyhound formlines and statistics and offers you the chance to scientifically predict your own winners!
+In this article, I explain how to predict greyhound races by downloading Greyhound Predictor Software v2.0.
+However, unlike other prediction video games?
+Greyhound Predictor takes into account the most significant dog racing formlines and statistics and offers you the chance to scientifically predict your own winners!

 Please feel free to contact me if you have any questions?

-Greyhound Racing in the 21st Century allows you to place bets online, combine this with RPGTV live race streaming, Betting Shop TV and the ever increasingly popular number of dog racing websites; never before have we experienced such a revolution in greyhound information and technology!
+Greyhound Racing in the 21st Century allows you to place bets online, combine this with Premier Greyhound Racing live race streaming, SIS Racing TV and the ever increasingly popular number of greyhound websites; never before have we experienced such a revolution in greyhound information and technology!

 Although, I firstly recommend you acquire a good 'sporting newspaper' like the RACING POST with full in-depth coverage of all today's meetings.

-Greyhound Predictor Version 2.0 lets you predict dog races run over three standard distances: 515 metres = (563 yards), 500m = (547 yards) and 480m = (525 yards).
+Greyhound Predictor Version 2.0 lets you predict races run over 3 standard middle-distances: 515 metres = (563 yards), 500m = (547 yards) and 480m = (525 yards).
 After studying the formlines in your newspaper or via the internet, please choose a race you wish to predict!

 If you haven't yet downloaded and installed Greyhound Predictor v2.0 onto your computer then please click here to download a free trial.